How Every State Got Its Nickname

 New Mexico: The Land of Enchantment

-This nickname, which refers to New Mexico’s almost “magical” beauty and is the title of a book by Lilian Whiting, is one of many New Mexico tried out before settling on its official nickname in 1999.
-Previous state nicknames included “The Land of the Heart’s Desire,” “The Land Without Law,” “The Science State,” “The Space State,” “The Atomic State,” and many more, according to NewMexi.co.
-New Mexico even tried to market itself as “The Sunshine State” but Florida beat them to the punch and officially took the name for itself in 1934.
-Find out the small towns in every state known for the weirdest things.
+This nickname, which refers to New Mexico’s almost “magical” beauty and is the title of a book by Lilian Whiting, is one of many nicknames New Mexico tried out before settling on its official choice in 1999.
+Previous state nicknames included “The Land of the Heart’s Desire,” “The Land Without Law,” “The Science State,” “The Space State,” “The Atomic State” and many more, according to NewMexi.co.
+New Mexico even tried to market itself as “The Sunshine State,” but Florida beat them to the punch and officially took the name for itself in 1934.

 32 / 50